ShelbySolomonDarnell/shelbysolomondarnell.github.io/index.md

 # Affect and Context Aware Computing for Genetics and Genomics

-## A computer scientists GGI research journey
+## A computer scientists genetics/genomics research journey.

 Text can be **bold**, _italic_, or ~~strikethrough~~.